 What does any of that have to do with the story I’m trying to tell?

 This makes me kind of want to visit Zurich before the end of the month.

 I’m almost finished with bad signal.
 I’ve been rolling the IV stand around the studio and studying her from different angles while I read and practice yoga and goof around.
 Here’s an angle that I found particularly pleasing this morning:

-Sometimes I love looking at her on her own, but all of my newer work is uncomfortable for me to see next to the old work made with Serena.
+Sometimes I love looking at her on her own, but all of my newer work is uncomfortable for me to see next to the old work made with Serena (who is a department store mannequin).
 Even padded, Serena is tiny compared to me.
 The hardest part of the work, these days, is hanging it up in the front room when it’s finished.

 This afternoon I came home and found this juxtaposition of the average American female mannequin vs. the average American flesh-and-blood female body in my newsfeed: